ewellchen/Entanglement_detection/README.md

 # Entanglement Detection by unsupervised neural newtrok

-A Pytorch implementation of the quantum state entanglement detection by unsupervised neural network.
+A Pytorch implementation of the quantum state entanglement detection by learning

 ## Introduction